codex-academy/CleanYourCode/steps/refactor_to_be_testable.md

 ---
 layout: default
 ---
-# Refactor it to be testable
+# Refactor to be testable

 To make the code more testable we will need decouple the database code from the front-end code.